ubipo/pathy/_sources/model/README.md

 We also experimented with combining multiple datasets together.
 After some testing we got the best result from combining Freiburg and Steentjes together.

-All these datasets were converted into TFRecords to work on the Google Cloud TPU’s and were stored on Google Cloud Buckets to maximise training performance.
+All these datasets were converted into TFRecords to work on the Google Cloud TPUs and were stored on Google Cloud Buckets to maximize training performance.

 ![](https://i.imgur.com/YN2LeuL.jpg)